atul799/CarND-Controls-PID/README.md

 ![picture alt](./outputs/PID.gif)

 There is a hint in the project code to try PID for throttle control as well.In this implementation throttle is set at 0.3, this can be an improvement in future.
-*Feel free to play around with the throttle and speed.
-Maybe use another PID controller to control the speed!*
+*"Feel free to play around with the throttle and speed.
+Maybe use another PID controller to control the speed!"*

 # Source Code Files